restatedev/service-protocol/service-invocation-protocol.md

 ### Message stream

-In order to execute a service method invocation, service deployment and restate Runtime open a single stream between the runtime and the service deployment.
-Given 10 concurrent service method invocations to a service deployment, there are 10 concurrent streams, each of them mapping to a specific invocation.
+In order to execute an invocation, service deployment and restate Runtime open a single stream between the runtime and the service deployment.
+Given 10 concurrent invocations to a service deployment, there are 10 concurrent streams, each of them mapping to a specific invocation.

 Every unit of the stream contains a Message serialized using the [Protobuf encoding](https://protobuf.dev/programming-guides/encoding/), using the definitions in